 This concentration is aimed at students who intend to deepen their knowledge of and reflection upon historical processes that have shaped Christian churches and other religious communities.
 Some students consider doctoral study in history in a context of seminary theological education, religious studies, or religious history as practiced in history departments.
-Students have the opportunity to acquire skills in evaluation of primary sources, and to compare and contrast of analytical arguments and theories as applied to historical questions.
+Students have the opportunity to acquire skills in evaluation of primary sources, and in comparing and contrasting of analytical arguments and theories as applied to historical questions.